successtheman/msys2-mingw-shortcut-menus/README.md

-# Right click "Bash-here" Shortcut in Context Menu for MSYS2 MINGW32/64 shell
-This is all the configuration files needed for adding "bash here" options in the Windows right-click shortcut/context menu.

-## Something weird with paths in registry after it is created (at least when installing with --user)
+# *Something weird with paths in registry after the menu options get created (at least when installing with --user).
+Icons were missing and path was messed up Might need to fix this later or just manually work around it.*
 > Install path is `Computer\HKEY_CURRENT_USER\SOFTWARE\Classes\Directory\background\shell\(FOLDERS)`
 >
 > Had to manually edit the path for icon and cmd at registry key path since it was missing `\` between directories

 This implementation should work for MSYS2 and MINGW32/64 shells that come with MSYS2.

+##

+# <ins>Right click "Bash-here" Shortcut in Context Menu for MSYS2 MINGW32/64 shell
+This is all the configuration files needed for adding "bash here" options in the Windows right-click shortcut/context menu.</ins>

 ![screenshot](https://cloud.githubusercontent.com/assets/2238599/15538737/d9d1e3a2-2232-11e6-9426-42c62c69925c.png)